User interfaces

 Solution

-Cover images and prices for magazines, including Iltalehti, Ilta-Sanomat, Kunto Plus, Daphne's Diary, Mountain Bike, Linux Magazine UK, Allas, Aeroplane Monthly, Fly Fishing & Fly Tying, Året Runt, Das Neue Blatt, and Svensk Damtidning.
+Magazine covers and prices, including Iltalehti, Ilta-Sanomat, Kunto Plus, Daphne's Diary, Mountain Bike, Linux Magazine UK, Allas, Aeroplane Monthly, Fly Fishing & Fly Tying, Året Runt, Das Neue Blatt, and Svensk Damtidning.

-The boy is sitting on the couch, laughing and holding cards in his hands, with charming packs of trading cards like Super Mario and Hello Kitty spread out in front of him.
+A boy sits on a sofa laughing and holding cards in his hand, with attractive collectible card packs like Super Mario and Hello Kitty below.

 Challenge